core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Three types of groups and their mutual relations are defined in this section: CoAP group, application group, and security group.

 ### CoAP Group ## {#sec-groupdef-coapgroup}
 A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP group messages that are sent to the group's associated IP multicast address and UDP port.
+That is, CoAP groups have relevance at the level of IP networks and CoAP endpoints.

 An endpoint may be a member of multiple CoAP groups by subscribing to multiple IP multicast groups and/or listening on multiple UDP ports.
 Group membership(s) of an endpoint may dynamically change over time.
 A device sending a CoAP group message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.

-A CoAP group can be encoded within a Group URI.
-This is defined as a CoAP URI that has the "coap" scheme and includes in the authority part either an IP multicast address or a group hostname (e.g., a Group Fully Qualified Domain Name (FQDN)) that can be resolved to an IP multicast address.
-A Group URI also contains an optional UDP port number in the authority part.
-Group URIs follow the regular CoAP URI syntax (see {{Section 6 of RFC7252}}).
+A CoAP group is identified by information encoded within a group URI.
+Further details on identifying an application group are provided in {{sec-groupnaming-coap}}.

 ### Application Group ## {#sec-groupdef-applicationgroup}
-Besides CoAP groups, that have relevance at the level of IP networks and CoAP endpoints, there are also application groups.
 An application group is a set of CoAP server endpoints that share a common set of CoAP resources.
+That is, an application group has relevance at the application level, for example an application group could denote all lights in an office room or all sensors in a hallway.

 An endpoint may be a member of multiple application groups.
-An application group has relevance at the application level -- for example an application group could denote all lights in an office room or all sensors in a hallway.
 A client endpoint that sends a group communication message to an application group is not necessarily itself a member of this application group.
 There can be a one-to-one or a one-to-many relation between a CoAP group and application group(s).
+Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.

-An application group name is optionally encoded explicitly in the CoAP request, for example in the URI path.
-If not explicitly encoded, the application group is implicitly derived by the receiver, based on information in the CoAP request.
-See {{sec-groupnaming}} for more details on identifying the application group.
+An application group name may be explicitly encoded in the group URI of a CoAP request, for example in the URI path.
+If this is not the case, the application group is implicitly derived by the receiver, e.g., based on information in the CoAP request or other contextual information.
+Further details on identifying an application group are provided in {{sec-groupnaming-app}}.

 ### Security Group ## {#sec-groupdef-securitygroup}
 For secure group communication, a security group is required.
-A security group is a group of endpoints that each store group security material, such that they can mutually exchange secured messages and verify secured messages.
-So, a client endpoint needs to be a member of a security group in order to send a valid secured group communication message to this group.
+A security group comprises endpoints storing shared group security material, such that they can use it to protect and verify mutually exchanged messages.

+That is, a client endpoint needs to be a member of a security group in order to send a valid secured group communication message to that group.
 An endpoint may be a member of multiple security groups.
 There can be a many-to-many relation between security groups and CoAP groups, but often it is one-to-one.
 Also, there can be a many-to-many relation between security groups and application groups, but often it is one-to-one.
+Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.

 A special security group named "NoSec" identifies group communication without any security at the transport layer nor at the CoAP layer.
+Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.

 ### Relations Between Group Types ## {#sec-groupdef-grouprelations}
 Using the above group type definitions, a CoAP group communication message sent by an endpoint can be represented as a tuple that contains one instance of each group type: